Archive for the ‘Doctrine of God’ Category

 People often think that in order to be loving, one must ignore sin and overlook error.
 However, true biblical love cannot contradict the other attributes of God.
 It always functions within the confines of truth and justice .

 The LORD loves righteousness and justice; the earth is full of his unfailing love.
-Psalm 33:5 [show]Psalm 33:5 [5]He loves righteousness and justice; the earth is full of the steadfast love of the LORD.
+Psalm 33:5

-Instead, speaking the truth in love, we will in all things grow up into him who is the Head, that is, Christ. - Ephesians 4:15 [show]Ephesians 4:15 [15]Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ, (ESV)
+Instead, speaking the truth in love, we will in all things grow up into him who is the Head, that is, Christ. – Ephesians 4:15

-[God's love does not override his holiness.
-God won't accept in his love what his holiness rejects.
-Christianity is big on "acceptance" these days--you need to accept people as they are, not offend them, etc. But love is not synonymous with acceptance.
-You can love a person and still reject their behavior--in fact, that's what we are commanded to do.]
+[God’s love does not override his holiness.
+God won’t accept in his love what his holiness rejects.
+Christianity is big on “acceptance” these days–you need to accept people as they are, not offend them, etc. But love is not synonymous with acceptance.
+You can love a person and still reject their behavior–in fact, that’s what we are commanded to do.]

 3. God’s love is sacrificial .